Eduardo Romero Dianderas

 Hi, my name is Eduardo

-I received my PhD in sociocultural anthropology from Columbia University on 2022.
 My current book manuscript, Calculating Amazonia: the politics of calculation in the age of climate change and biodiversity loss, examines how the transformation of tropical rainforest governance in the context of the global environmental crisis is triggering different kinds of political and epistemic controversies around the definition of mundane technical objects such as lines, volumes, points and polygons.

 By following the activities of state engineers, land surveyors, Indigenous peoples, loggers and other human and nonhuman actors, Calculating Amazonia traces how the rising planetary push to render tropical rainforests into spaces of calculative transparency and accountability ultimately fuels epistemic and aesthetic struggles over the conditions by which different objects of environmental concern such as tropical timber or Indigenous territories are to be measured, calculated, aggregated and visualized at local and planetary scales.

-My doctoral work has been funded by the Wenner-Gren’s Dissertation Fieldwork Grant, the SSRC’s International Dissertation Fieldwork Grant, the NSF’s Cultural Anthropology Program, and the Explorer’s Club’s Exploration Fund Grant.
+My work has been funded by the Wenner-Gren’s Dissertation Fieldwork Grant, the SSRC’s International Dissertation Fieldwork Grant, the NSF’s Cultural Anthropology Program, and the Explorer’s Club’s Exploration Fund Grant.

 Download my CV